 2. Foam shapes & scoopers – You might have some store-bought foam shapes or letters for the bath.
 We cut some simple shapes from craft foam sheets – if you have older kids, they can do this part for you!
 Bring your shapes outside to the water table and add a few different scoopers to play with, such as a ladle, slotted spoon, or pasta fork.
 Older toddlers and preschoolers might enjoy trying to pick the shapes up with tongs, too.
 My 21-month-old loved this activity and played with these shapes for a long time!

-3. Lego Duplos – Surprise your little one by bringing building time outside.
+3. Lego Duplos – Everyone has Legos in their home.
+Borrow some from the toy box for this water table play idea.
+Surprise your little one by bringing building time outside.
 Try clicking and unclicking the Duplos underwater.
 Do they float or sink?
 Bonus: your Duplos get a nice cleaning, too!

 See more summer ideas with our Get Out and Play series!